-The following is an overview of topics pertaining to the Flight framework that will be explored through a six-part professional learning series titled Possibilities for Practice (PfP).
-This series is particularly relevant for anyone seeking an introduction to the guiding principles of practice intended to inform curriculum implementation.
-(Please note this learning series is to be attended as a complete series and is not available by individual session topic).
+The following is an overview of topics pertaining to the Flight framework that will be explored through a six-part professional learning series.
+PfP is applicable for anyone seeking an introduction to the guiding principles of practice intended to inform curriculum implementation.
+To complete the series you must attend all 6 sessions, it is not available by individual session.

 This introduction will provide educators with a foundational background on the curriculum framework and the guiding principles.
 Participants will reflect on their practices and the approaches in their daily practices, through conversation and thinking on how curriculum may affect the way they are interacting with children in their programs.
 Participants will think about how comfortable they are with the term curriculum and how the curriculum will fit into your program and how they may be able to make the language more familiar/comfortable.